Greenhouse Frog - Eleutherodactylus planirostris

 Similar Species:

-Species Range: Native range is Cuba, the Cayman Islands, and the northern Bahamas.
-Introduced and established in the United States, likely by way of potted plants and landscape materials, throughout much of Florida and Hawaii and coastal areas of Georgia, Alabama, Mississippi, and Louisiana.
-Also established in parts of Mexico, Panama, Guam and several localities in the Caribbean.
+Species Range: Native range is Cuba, Cayman Islands, and northern Bahamas.
+Introduced and established in United States, likely by way of potted plants and landscape materials, throughout much of Florida and Hawaii and coastal areas of Georgia, Alabama, Mississippi, and Louisiana.
+Also established in parts of Mexico, Panama, Guam, and several localities in Caribbean.

-Louisiana Range: Known from many of the parishes of southeast Louisiana and also the Baton Rouge, Lafayette, and Lake Charles metropolitan areas.
+Louisiana Range: Known from many parishes in southeast Louisiana and Baton Rouge, Lafayette, and Lake Charles metropolitan areas.

 Global Conservation Status: Greenhouse Frogs have a relatively wide native distribution in Cuba, the Bahamas, and Cayman Islands, a presumed large population, and tolerate a broad range of habitats, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).